 If you want the most secure method for storing your login information, then you should rely on your memory.
 It's easier than you think.
 Choose a different login for every website and memorize them.
 See Create secure passwords to keep your identity safe for details.

-Use the Password Manager and the Master Password
+Use the Password Manager and the Primary Password

 Maybe you need some help remembering all of those logins.
-The next most secure method is to choose a different login for every website, save them in the Password Manager when prompted and then secure everything with a master password.
+The next most secure method is to choose a different login for every website, save them in the Password Manager when prompted and then secure everything with a Primary Password.

-Use the Password Manager without the Master Password
+Use the Password Manager without the Primary Password

 Store your logins in both the Password Manager and cookies